 |Annual earnings limit: $46,920 in 2019|

-1 Earnings include salaries, bonuses, vacation pay and commissions, but not pensions, annuities, interest and investment income or veterans or other military retirement benefits, which do not affect your Social Security benefit.
+1 Earnings include salaries, bonuses, vacation pay and commissions, but not pensions, annuities, interest and investment income or veterans or other government or military retirement benefits, which do not affect your Social Security benefit.

 If you retire during a year in which you have already earned more than the yearly earnings limit, you may receive a full Social Security check for any whole month you are considered retired (with limited earnings and not performing substantial services in self-employment), regardless of earnings prior to retirement.

 When to begin collecting Social Security

 Many people assume they must begin taking Social Security as soon as they retire, but that's not the case.
 The longer you wait, the more each payment may be.
 If you are healthy and don't need the income right away, it may be wise to delay as long as you can up to age 70.
 In addition, if you are working after retirement age, you are still accumulating benefits (and perhaps earning delayed retirement credits), which may increase your payment amount when you do start taking Social Security.

 Ultimately, you have to decide whether it's better to begin receiving smaller Social Security benefits at an earlier age, or to wait to collect larger monthly benefits.
 The answer depends on your particular situation, including your need for current income, your health and whether you intend to work in retirement.